kev-zheng/kev-zheng.github.io/content/_posts/2018-01-21-hammerspoon-karabiner.markdown

 description: Hammerspoon and Karabiner-Elements are all you need for a frictionless OSX experience
 ---

+I use two tools to massively boost my productivity while working on OSX.
+This article describes my configuration and how you can customize it to your own needs.

 [**Hammerspoon**](http://www.hammerspoon.org/) is an incredibly powerful wrapper around OSX, allowing you to easily interact with the OS via scripting, such as trigger notifications, move and resize windows, open applications, etc.

 [**Karabiner\-Elements**](https://github.com/tekezo/Karabiner-Elements) is a keyboard customization tool.
 I use this to remap keys to make it simple to trigger my Hammerspoon scripts from the keyboard.